 NB.
 STAFF DECIDING THAT NOT INTERVENING PHYSICALLY IS THE SAFEST COURSE OF ACTION FOR THEM SHOULD BE AWARE THAT SIMPLY DOING NOTHING IS NOT AN OPTION.
-THE EXPECTATION AT ETWALL PRIMARY SCHOOL IS THAT, AS A MINIMUM, STAFF SHOULD RAISE THE ALARM AND SUMMON APPROPRIATE ASSISTANCE.
+THE EXPECTATION ETWALL PRIMARY SCHOOL IS THAT AS A MINIMUM STAFF SHOULD RAISE THE ALARM AND SUMMON APPROPRIATE ASSISTANCE.

-In completing this section, Etwall Primary School has considered the Ofsted Inspection Framework Guide for Safeguarding:
+Schools may wish to consider the Ofsted Inspection Framework Guide for Safeguarding:

-• Inspecting safeguarding in early years, education and skills settings - Guidance for inspectors undertaking inspection under the common inspection framework, and the statements on Physical Intervention.
+• Inspecting safeguarding in early years, education and skills settings - Guidance for inspectors undertaking inspection under the common inspection framework, and the statements on Physical Intervention when completing this section.

-The two types of physical interventions likely to be required in the school are:-
+The two types of physical interventions likely to be required in the school are: